UWCNuclear/xia4MANDELA/README.md

     xia4ids config_file calibrationFile

-Otherwise, you can run the Autosort_root script by giving it the run number:
+Otherwise, you can run the Autosort_root script by giving it the run number to sort (first, give it permission to excute with "chmod +x Autosort_root") :

     ./Autosort_root run_number